 You totally can!
-If you’re the DIY type like we are, take control of the ingredients and colors in your nail polish by making your own.
-Then you can even use your copywriting skills to artfully name the shades!
+If you’re the DIY type, like we are, take control of the ingredients and colors in your nail polish by making it yourself.
+Then you can even use your creative skills to artfully name the shades!

 Coloring your nails is fun, but removing the polish never is.
 Taking the non-toxic route for your nails also includes nail polish remover.
 Acetone just won’t do.
 It’s very harsh in contact with the skin, causing redness and irritation.

-Sure, it removes nail polish pretty quickly, but it also removes skin’s natural oils, leading to dryness and cracked skin.
-Combined with dizziness and throat irritation from inhaling its fumes, there are plenty of reasons to skip the conventional nail polish remover.
+Sure, it removes nail polish pretty quickly, but it also removes the skin’s natural oils, leading to dryness and cracking.
+Combined with its potential for causing dizziness and throat irritation from inhaling its fumes, there are plenty of reasons to skip the conventional nail polish remover.

-Some alternatives you can use include alcohol, toothpaste (yes, toothpaste!), and hydrogen peroxide.
+Some alternatives you can use include isopropyl alcohol, toothpaste (yes, believe it!), and hydrogen peroxide.
 Here’s our guide to removing nail polish the safe way.

-Fortunately, there are a few brands who choose to skip toxic ingredients, and of course we had to try as many as we could get our hands (nails?) on.
-These are our favorite non-toxic nail polishes currently on the market – in some of our favorite colors for the season.
+Fortunately, there are a few brands that choose to skip toxic ingredients, and of course, we had to try as many as we could get our hands (nails?) on.
+These are our favorite non-toxic nail polishes currently on the market, in some of our favorite colors for the season.

-- Yellow Submarine Patent Shine 10X Nail Lacquer // Perfect for spring and summer, this yellow shade is bright and fun and vacation worthy.
+Pop Orange Patent Shine 10X Nail Lacquer // Perfect for spring and summer, this tangerine shade is bright, fun, and vacation worthy.

-- Hardwear Shine UV Top Coat // A good top coat is just as important as the actual nail polish.
-The color stays put and shiny for longer.
+Hardwear Shine UV Top Coat // A good top coat is just as important as the actual nail polish.
+With this layer over it, your nail color stays put and shiny for longer.

-- Diamond Love // For a neutral, natural manicure, we love this subdued shade with just a hint of shimmer.
+Diamond // For a neutral, natural manicure, we love this subdued shade with just a hint of shimmer.

-- Safari Vibes // Safari vibes?
-Yes, please!
-Take this minty colored nail polish on a stroll with you in the urban jungle.
+Minty // Take this minty-colored nail polish on a stroll with you in the urban jungle.

-- Pffff Ugggh // This shade of warm grey is neutral but chic.
-Like all AILA polishes, it’s also made without Parabens, Sulfates, Formaldehyde, Formaldehyde resin, Camphor, Dibutyl phthalate, Toluene, Triphenyl phosphate, Xylene, Bismuth oxychloride & Ethyl tosylamide.
+Pffff Ugggh // This shade of warm gray is neutral but chic.
+Like all AILA polishes, it’s also made without parabens, sulfates, formaldehyde, formaldehyde resin, camphor, dibutyl phthalate, toluene, triphenyl phosphate, xylene, bismuth oxychloride, and ethyl tosylamide.

-- Bodega // There’s nothing like a classic shade of fiery red to put you in a good mood!
-We’re in awe of this particular shade.
+https://loveaila.com/products/bodega // There’s nothing like a classic shade of fiery red to put you in a good mood!
+We’re in awe of this one.

 This long-lasting, chip-resistant nail polish applies flawlessly with the custom, extra-thick brush.
-100% vegan, cruelty free, gluten free and non-toxic, with no artificial fragrance or parabens.
+This brand is 100% vegan, cruelty-free, gluten-free, and non-toxic, with no artificial fragrance or parabens.